 One of the most critical features was the secure pairing system.
 Two devices need to establish mutual trust without relying on a central server to vouch for their identity.
 The solution: an ECDH P-256 key exchange over Firebase, combined with a visual verification number (SAS) that detects man-in-the-middle attacks.

-Copilot implemented the entire cryptographic chain — key generation, public key exchange, shared secret derivation, SAS computation, and AES-256-GCM encryption for all subsequent signaling.
-The pairing key never touches the backend; only its SHA-256 hash is used as a Firestore document identifier.
+Copilot helped implement the cryptographic chain: key generation, public key exchange, shared secret derivation, SAS computation, and AES-256-GCM encryption for all later signaling data.
+I do not send the pairing key to the backend; only its SHA-256 hash is used as a Firestore document identifier.

 Security Audit: Finding and Fixing Vulnerabilities

-AI-assisted development isn't just about writing code faster — it's also about catching mistakes.
-During a dedicated security audit sprint, Copilot analyzed the entire codebase for vulnerabilities and found six issues that needed fixing:
+AI-assisted development is not only faster typing for me.
+It also helps with systematic bug hunting.
+In a focused security audit sprint, Copilot analyzed the codebase and found six issues I needed to fix:

 - Missing input validation on signaling data